-I'm a documentary wedding photographer in Atlanta ...
+I'm an overeducated wedding photographer in Atlanta ...

 ... an adventurous traveler and all around nerd.
 I love to hike with my beagle/cattle dog Roux and best friend/spouse.

-I was born in Atlanta, moved around a lot, and then came back.
+I was born in Atlanta, moved around a lot--30 cities and 5 states--and then came back.

-After graduating from the Art Institute of Atlanta, I took a job at a small newspaper in Thomasville, Georgia, where I photographed hospital teas, pecan farmers, and beauty queens.
+After graduating from the Art Institute of Atlanta, I took a job at a small newspaper in south Georgia, where I photographed hospital teas, pecan farmers, and beauty queens.

 An unexpected life turn took me to Vermont where I fell in love with Bernie Sanders and on to Indiana, where I edited photos for a major daily, and nerded out getting a master’s and PhD.

-After teaching photojournalism at colleges and universities in Florida, Indiana and Mississippi, I returned to Atlanta to earn yet another degree--a Master's of Divinity.
+After teaching photojournalism at colleges and universities in Florida, Indiana and Mississippi, I returned to Atlanta to earn my fifth degree--a Master's of Divinity.

 My passion for storytelling with my camera and my interest in religious diversity led my to the field of wedding photojournalism.